Bréguet 270

 The Bréguet 270 was a sesquiplane military reconnaissance aircraft designed and produced by the French aircraft manufacturer Breguet.

 It was designed in response to a requirement released by the Armée de l'Air (French Air Force) for a new twin-seat observation aircraft.
 This clean-sheet aircraft featured unusual fuselage that ended abruptly, aft of the two open cockpits, while the empennage was mounted on a boom behind the fuselage.
 It performed its maiden flight on 23 February 1929.
-In addition to its adoption by the Armée de l'Ai, it was also sold on the export market to both Venezuela and China.
+In addition to its adoption by the Armée de l'Air, it was also sold on the export market to both Venezuela and China.

 Design and development

 The Bréguet 27 was designed in response to a 1928 request for proposals issued by the Armée de l'Air that sought a new two-seat observation aircraft to replace the Bréguet 19.
 Bréguet decided to produce a new aircraft to submit for this requirement.
 This design, which was of a large all-metal sesquiplane, made extensive use of high-tensile steel for all stressed elements of the structure, a choice that represented a considerable departure from accepted practice of the era; the Bréguet 27 would be the first aircraft to employ such construction.

-The prototype exhibited mediocre performance during flight trials.
-Nonetheless, the French military opted to place orders for 85 aircraft in 1930 and a further 45 in 1932, this latter batch having a more powerful engine fitted.
+The first prototype, powered by a 500 hp Hispano-Suiza 12Hb engine, made its first flight on 23 February 1929.
+The first prototype underwent a number of changes during testing, including the fitting of rectangular tail surfaces, a revised rear fuselage and a metal propeller.
+It was followed by nine more prototypes, some of which were fitted with a 500 hp Renault 12Jc engine.
+The design was optimised to allow operation out of small airfields, with a takeoff run of only 115 m when fully loaded, although maximum speed suffered as a result of this focus on short field performance.
+In 1930, the Breguet 270 was selected as winner of the competition for an observation aircraft, ahead of the Potez 39 and the ANF Les Mureaux 131.
+In December 1931, an initial order was placed for 50 Breguet 270 A2, followed by an order for 35 more in 1932 and finally another order for 55 aircraft, giving a total of 140.
+The second placed Potez 39 was also ordered into production.
 Two high-altitude reconnaissance versions were also built as the Breguet 33, but these did not lead to further production.